igor47/blog/_posts/2016-09-19-the-12v-music-manifesto.md

 A `120Ah` battery will run a device which consumes 120 amps for an hour, 60 amps for two hours, etc...
 I recommend buying the 120 amp-hour ones because they're not much heavier or more expensive than smaller batteries, and give you more capacity.

-I buy my deep-cycle batteries at Costco, because they're readily available there, and relatively inexpensive.
+I buy my deep-cycle batteries at Costco, because they're readily available there, and relatively inexpensive (around $150 per battery).
 Also, Costco will let you trade them in if they lose their capacity too quickly.
 I've owned maybe fifteen of the Costco-branded or Interstate batteries over the last decade, and I've found most of them to last for three to four years with no problems and when they stop holding their charge you can trade them in for new ones.

 I charge my batteries using a couple of [these Duracell battery chargers](http://amzn.to/2cZGlzX).
 At $50 each, these are the most economical 12V battery chargers I've found.
 Also, their maximum charge rate is 15 amps, which means it can charge a `120Ah` battery from fully empty to totally full in about 8 hours (overnight).
+Even at Burning Man, [Camp Warp Zone](http://igor.moomers.org/warpzone/) never ran any lights or art pieces off the generator.
+We always run everything off 12V power, but several times during the burn we'll run the generator to recharge all the batteries.

 ### The Amp ###